luatil/100-days-of-cuda/README.md

 I think it looks even simpler than the traditional malloc on cpu => cudaMemcpy dance of the most common examples.

+#### Day 43

+Worked more on properly understanding the RadixSort algorithm.
+Think I finally understood it.
+The algorithm is heavily based on exclusive scan.
+So I spend more time trying to understand the adjacent syncronization - domino-style - prefix sum implementation.

+The chapter on PMPP is somewhat lacking on this implementation, leaving a lot of exercise to the reader.
+Well, it was a work out.
+Next steps for exclusive sum I think is the NVIDIA paper on SOTA algorithm for prefix sum.

+This domino-style algorithm is quite interesting, but I don't think it is so trivial to identify why it would be faster than using a large block size + iteration.
+Likely has to do with memory bandwith.

 ### Notes

 ### Compiling directly to ptx